Orzysz

+Geography

 History

 The location of the town has been inhabited for a long time.
 In 1895 remains of a settlement dated to c.
 300-1000 AD were discovered near the town on the shores of Lake Orzysz.
 The present settlement was founded by Wawrzyniec Polak, who in 1443 was allowed to establish the settlement by the Grand Master of the Teutonic Order Konrad von Erlichshausen.
 In 1454, Polish King Casimir IV Jagiellon incorporated the region to the Kingdom of Poland upon the request of the anti-Teutonic Prussian Confederation, and the Thirteen Years' War broke out.
 After the Peace of Toruń in 1466 it became part of Poland, as a fief held by the Teutonic Knights.
+As of 1539, the population of the settlement was solely Polish.
 A local parish was established in 1544, and its first preacher was named Maciej.

-After Reformation until 1702 church services in the only church were conducted in the Masurian dialect of Polish, spoken by the ethnically Polish majority of the town's population.
+After Reformation until 1702 church services in the only church were conducted in the Masurian dialects of Polish, spoken by the ethnically Polish majority of the town's population.
 A year earlier, in 1701, the settlement became part of the Kingdom of Prussia.
 It was subjected to Germanisation policies, and in 1796 a local Prussian official filed a complaint against the local parish pastor for not complying with these policies and continuing schooling in Polish.

 The population of Arys in 1740 was 640, and in 1782 about 900.
 The population of Arys slowly increased.
 There were 85 craftsmen recorded in 1775, a majority of them shoemakers.
-The town, located on a trading route, was granted city rights in 1725 by Frederick William I of Prussia.
+The town, located on a trading route, was granted town rights in 1725 by Frederick William I of Prussia.
 The town has been militarily occupied frequently.
 During the Seven Years' War it was held by Russian troops for four years.
 During Napoleonic Wars, French and Russian troops were quartered in the town in 1806-1807.
 A fire destroyed almost the entire town in 1826.
 The town became impoverished as a result of the fire and the collapse of the local economy.

 According to Kingdom of Prussia records, in 1834 Poles constituted a slight majority of residents – 600 compared to 502 Germans, however anyone who knew the German language was counted as ethnically German by the Prussian authorities.
 On the other hand, only around 100 inhabitants did not speak Polish, according to other sources.
 In the second half of the 19th century, the town slowly developed again and its population grew.
 The populace remained predominantly Polish by ethnicity and Protestant by confession, and in the late 19th century the local parish was composed of 4,450 Poles and 1,000 Germans.